Key Takeaway

-Mounjaro is not addictive and does not cause withdrawal.
+Mounjaro isn't addictive and doesn't cause withdrawal.
 Stopping it leads to returning appetite, potential weight regain, and blood sugar changes.
 Here is what to know.

-Mounjaro (tirzepatide) does not cause withdrawal symptoms because it is not addictive.
-When you stop taking it, the main changes you will notice are a return of your previous appetite level, the gradual fading of appetite suppression, possible weight regain, and for diabetic patients, rising blood sugar levels.
+Mounjaro (tirzepatide) doesn't cause withdrawal symptoms because it isn't addictive.
+When you stop taking it, the main changes you'll notice are a return of your previous appetite level, the gradual fading of appetite suppression, possible weight regain, and for diabetic patients, rising blood sugar levels.
 These are rebound effects, not signs of dependency.

 Mounjaro activates both GIP and GLP-1 receptors, which produces strong appetite suppression, improved insulin response, and slower gastric emptying.
 These effects are sustained only while the medication is active in your body.
 Tirzepatide has a half-life of about five days, which means it takes roughly three to four weeks after your last injection for the drug to fully clear.
 As the medication fades, the conditions it was managing gradually reassert themselves.

 It helps to think of Mounjaro like blood pressure medication.
 While you take it, it keeps your numbers in a healthy range.
-When you stop, the underlying condition does not disappear.
+When you stop, the underlying condition doesn't disappear.
 It simply returns to its natural course.

 The Most Common Post-Discontinuation Experiences